-However, just because you are buying a used car privately doesn’t mean you will magically have enough money in your bank account to pay for it outright.
-This means you’ll likely need a loan.
 Most lenders will have a few conditions necessary to qualify for financing on a private sale vehicle.
-In this article, we will take a closer look at those conditions, while also giving you some important information and tips for making sure the used car you purchase is a great one.
+In this article, we will take a closer look at those conditions.
+While also giving you some tips for making sure you’re on taking on debt you cannot afford and that the used car you purchase is a great one.

+Private sale financing involves getting funding for the purchase of an item (i.e. a car) through a private sale.
 A private sale is essentially a vehicle sale that takes place between two individuals.
 Instead of making a car purchase from a dealership, you find an interested seller on a site like Kijiji, Craigslist or others and use that to facilitate the transaction.
-These sales are often more “laid back” than a traditional sale, but many people are more wary to buy vehicles privately due to the possibility of a scam.

-Things Lenders Look For When Financing a Private Sale
+What Do Auto Lenders Look At For Private Sale Financing?

 Any car that is older than a decade will see its value drop fairly significantly, so much so that the loan you get might actually be worth more than the car itself.
 Buying a slightly newer vehicle is a good way to ensure that you can get the financing that you need.